Cooking Gorgeous

 • The combination of fresh herbs, tender meat, and zesty dried limes brings out a fantastic range of flavors.

-• This delicious stew recipe calls for everyday ingredients that are easy to find, making it convenient for anyone to recreate this beloved Persian dish at home.
+• This stew calls for everyday ingredients that are easy to find, so anyone can recreate this famous Persian dish at home.

 Ingredients You'll Need